Showing posts with label Distagon. Show all posts

 Hasselblad also offered a 38mm Biogon lens permanently mounted in a special body, the SWC.
 This is said to be the least distortion super wide lens.
 I was tempted but wanted a lens that would mount on my 501CM body and let me frame through the viewfinder.

 My 40mm CFE model accepts 93mm unthreaded filters, which are held in place by a retaining ring.
 These are the same concept as traditional series filters.
-But the 93mm units are rare, rare, rare.
+But these ones are S9A size, and they are rare, rare, rare.
 My lens came with a clear UV filter.
-Amazingly, I saw an orange 93 for sale at KEH and grabbed it instantly.
+Amazingly, I saw an orange 93 for sale at KEH Camera and grabbed it instantly.
 Yellow and green 93s are unobtanium.
-If you buy a used 40mm lens, make sure that it includes the retaining ring/shade, the items that hold a 93 filter in place.
+If you buy a used 40mm lens, make sure that it includes the retaining ring/shade, the items that hold a 93 filter in place (even if it will be difficult to find the appropriate filters).

 Upper ring adjusts the internal floating element